gomosak08/w2w/README.md

 ---

 ## Setup
-The setup process for this project is designed specifically for **Ubuntu systems**.
-A shell script (`setup.sh`) has been provided to automate the installation of dependencies and prepare the environment.
-The script ensures all necessary tools, libraries, and the virtual environment are properly configured.
-Below are the steps included in the setup:
+For a specific instance like the AWS G5, you can run ```setup.sh```, which will create the environment, install all the necessary drivers, the CUDA toolkit, and all the required libraries.

-The setup process for this project is designed specifically for **Ubuntu systems**.
-A shell script (`setup.sh`) has been provided to automate the installation of dependencies and prepare the environment.
-The script ensures all necessary tools, libraries, and the virtual environment are properly configured.
-Below are the steps included in the setup:
+The setup process for this project is tailored specifically for Ubuntu systems.
+To streamline the installation, we provide clear instructions for installing PyTorch and other required dependencies.
+The process ensures all necessary tools, libraries, and the virtual environment are properly configured.
+Follow the steps below to set up the environment:

 1. **PyTorch and FastAI Installation**:
    - The project requires **PyTorch 2.0** and **FastAI 2.7.12**.
 To ensure compatibility, we recommend following the official installation guides: